johnflentri/zone-watch-client/README.md

 ## Zone Watch

-<a href="https://pedantic-wing-448aa1.netlify.app/">Click here to check out the deployed version!</a>
+<a href="https://pedantic-wing-448aa1.netlify.app/" target="_blank">Click here to check out the deployed version!</a>

 ### `About this app`